LaunchCodeEducation/data-analysis/src/chapters/classes-and-objects/studio.rst

 Calculating the Test Average
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+..
+TODO: Check reference to round function

 #.
 Define an ``average()`` method.
 It only needs the ``self`` parameter.
 #.
 To find the average, add up the entries from ``self.scores``, then divide
    the sum by the number of scores in the list.
 #.
 To make the average easier to look at,
-   :ref:`round it to 1 decimal place <round-function>`, then return the result from the method.
+   round it to 1 decimal place, then return the result from the method.

 Check your code by evaluating and printing Shiny's average test score